Skip to main content

 CCE's Certificate in AI Proficiency

-Victoria Falciani is always open-minded when deciding to learn something new.
+When Victoria Falciani sets her sights on learning something new, she approaches the mission with an open mind.
 But her introduction to studying Artificial Intelligence took a different route.
 In 2021, Falciani’s interest in AI piqued after seeing the ominous, grayscale cover of the book “CLOG x Artificial Intelligence,” a compilation of about 60 articles that critically examine AI from its origins to its future.

 “I literally judged a book by its cover, read it, and thought it was fascinating,” said Falciani, a recent John Molson School of Business grad who now works as a client service associate at B2B consulting firm Dialectica.
 “My interest in AI was sparked through intellectual curiosity.”